ISagesse/Reacts-Counter/README.md

 Created with CodeSandbox

-Using Reacts hooks to change the counter value as the user press the coresponding buttons.
+Using Reacts hooks to change the counter value as the user press the corresponding buttons.